Faculty/Staff Responsibilities Note-Taking Support Syllabi Statement

 Faculty are responsible for including a statement in their course syllabi acknowledging consideration of and willingness to accommodate students with disabilities.
 The following statement has been approved and should appear verbatim on all course syllabi:

 ADA Statement: Snead State Community College provides equal opportunity to all students.
-If you have a disability (medical, physical, learning, psychological, etc.) and wish to request disability-related accommodations to complete course requirements, contact the ADA Coordinator located in the Student Success Center on the top floor of the McCain Center or by emailing ADA@snead.edu
+If you have a disability (medical, physical, learning, psychological, etc.) and wish to request disability-related accommodations to complete course requirements, contact the ADA Coordinator located in the Academic Success Center or by emailing ADA@snead.edu

 .
 Course requirements cannot be waived, but reasonable accommodations may be provided based on disability documentation and course objectives.
 Accommodations cannot be made retroactively.